easybuilders/easybuild/docs/Contributing-back.rst

 Some aspects of this are fully automated, others require human intervention.

-It is important to be aware of all of the aspects of the review process, since only contributions that fulfill all of the requirements discussed below are eligible for being merged in.
+It is important to be aware of all of the aspects of the review process, since *only contributions that fulfill all of the requirements discussed below are eligible for being merged in*:

+* unit test suite must still pass
+*

 .. _contributing_back_review_process_travis: